 Being a part time developer does not work

 I can be quite honest splitting up your time between a developer and a Scrum master does not work.
-If you truly feel that improving Agile and the team, or even your organisation is important, it will take all your time.
-The pitfall with being a developer on the side is, that I noticed that instead of doing gemba walks, listening to customers or experimenting with new approaches I coded.
+If you truly feel that improving Agile and the team or even your organization is important, it will take all your time.
+The pitfall with being a developer on the side is, that I noticed that instead of doing Gemba walks, listening to customers, or experimenting with new approaches I coded.

-If after all of this you still have the feeling that the Scrum master position is not full time, I advice you to read this post: 42 Tasks for a Scrum masters job
+If after all of this you still have the feeling that the Scrum master position is not full time, I advise you to read this post: 42 Tasks for a Scrum masters job

-The Scrum master role I saw when starting is quite a lot different from how I fulfil that role now.
+The Scrum master role I saw when starting is quite a lot different from how I fulfill that role now.
 I would say my perspective has changed for the better, and all of these lessons learned as a Scrum master help me become a little bit better every day.
-The most important lessons for me where:
+The most important lessons for me were:

 - Don’t try to prevent all conflicts, let the team learn from them.